earlew/pwp_python_00/README.md

 # Thermodynamic Sea-Ice Model

-If `params[ice_ON]=True` the PWP model, the PWP model is able to generate sea-ice.
+If `params[ice_ON]=True`, the PWP model is able to generate sea-ice.
 The algorithms for generating sea-ice are located in *PWP_ice.py* file.
 When sea-ice is generated, the iteration step of the PWP model becomes:

 3. Iterate the PWP model:
     + _if sea-ice exists_, compute ocean-ice heat flux, evolve sea-ice and apply sea-ice salinity flux.